strapi/documentation/CONTRIBUTING.md

 ## Review and management of pull requests

-The pull request review process and timeline are based on the availability of Strapi's Documentation team to handle community contributions.
+The pull request review process and timeline are based on the availability of the Strapi Documentation team to handle community contributions.
 The workflow is as follows:

 1. The pull request is assigned to a member of the Documentation team.
 2. At least 1 member of the Documentation team will review the pull request for: